 To find those jobs, you will find a number of good online resources helpful.
 These include the Emploi-Québec Job Bank as well as the Canada Job Bank.
 Be diligent and patient in your search and the right opportunity will come up.

-Drinking and Driving Laws in Montreal
+Drinking and Driving Laws

 The province of Quebec's blood alcohol limit may seem lax compared to the rest of Canada.
 However, be prepared to feel the full (and expensive) effect of the law if you drink and drive in Montreal and get caught.